Tarcisius: Legacy

 His story was greatly expanded by Cardinal Nicholas Wiseman, who portrays him as a young acolyte in his novel Fabiola, or the Church in the Catacombs.

 The municipality of Saint-Tharcisius in Quebec, Canada, is named after him, as well as a 35 kilogram (77 lb) bell in the Stephansdom in Vienna, Austria.

-A Catholic church on London Road, Camberley UK is dedicated to St Tarcisius.
+A Catholic church on London Road, Camberley, England, is dedicated to St Tarcisius.

 The St. Tarcisius parish in Framingham, Massachusetts was founded in 1907 by Father Pietro Maschi.

 The St. Tarcissus parish in Chicago, Illinois, was established in 1926, with St. Tarcissus Church dedicated in 1954.
 The parish was combined in 2020 with two other parishes on Chicago's north side to form the new St. Elizabeth of the Trinity Parish, with St. Tarcissus designated the parish church (and the other two churches relegated to "profane but not sordid use" in 2021).

 Saint José Sánchez del Río was nicknamed "Tarcisius".